New to the District?

 How to Enroll

-JCPS elementary schools serve students in from kindergarten through 5th grade.
-JCPS elementary schools are grouped into clusters comprised of five to eight schools.
-A child’s elementary cluster is determined by his or her home address.
-Elementary students may also apply for a magnet school or magnet program.
-Parents must complete an application for an elementary assignment.
+Elementary schools, which serve kindergarten through fifth-grade students, are grouped into clusters of five to eight schools.
+Each student’s cluster is determined by his or her home address.
+Elementary students may apply to a magnet school or program.

-Middle school (grades 6-8) and high school (grades 9-12) students are assigned to the middle or high school that serves their home address.
-This is knowns as the resides school.
-An application is not required for a student to attend the resides middle or high school.
-Middle and high school students may choose to apply for one of the district’s magnet schools or programs.
-An online application is required.
+Students in middle (grades six–eight) and high school (grades nine–twelve) are assigned to the school that serves their home address.
+An application is not required for a student to attend this school.
+Middle and high school students may choose to apply online to a magnet school or program.

-*You may register your child for school regardless of immigration status and/or a fixed, regular and adequate night-time residence.
-If a student lacks a fixed, regular and adequate nighttime residence or has temporary living arrangement because of an economic hardship; temporary foster care placement; or is residing in a shelter, with a family member, or in a hotel, the student may qualify for further educational assistance through the Office of Homeless Education.
-To access services, you call the Homeless Education program at 485-3650 or email email@example.com
+*You may register your child for school regardless of immigration status and/or a fixed, regular, and adequate nighttime residence.
+If a student lacks this type of residence; has a temporary living arrangement because of economic hardship or temporary foster care placement; or lives in a shelter, hotel, or family member’s residence, the student may qualify for the Homeless Education Program.
+Call 485-3650 or send an email to email@example.com.